-Kate Middleton ‘Less Than Pleased’ With William’s Antics But Won’t Cancel Paris
+Kate Middleton Reportedly Unhappy With William’s Antics But Won’t Cancel Paris

 According to the website, iceberg basements are becoming popular especially among the affluent families of London who are finding it difficult to acquire additional square footage because of land scarcity as well as stringent building codes.
 However, some object to these types of constructions believing that they are highly disruptive.

-[Featured Image by Geoff Pugh – WPA Pool/Getty Images]
+[Featured Image by Geoff Pugh/WPA Pool/Getty Images]